 A strong trapezius muscle will improve your posture, reduce back pain, and help you in everyday movements and sports.
 Plus, a nicely defined trapezius muscle looks great in backless dresses and tank tops.

 Best Workouts for Women: Good Routines, Great Results

-Strong and toned trapezius muscles will develop with back and shoulder exercises.
+Strong and toned trapezius muscles will develop with back and shoulder exercises, primarily trapezius exercises.
 There are loads of different exercise variations that you can do at the gym or at home that target your “traps.”
-Aim to work your traps two to three times a week with the rest of your back and core.
+Aim to perform trap workouts two to three times a week with the rest of your back and core.

 Exercises to Get a Beautiful, Toned Trapezius

 The dumbbell upright row is one of the great trap exercises to build immediate strength in your trapezius muscle.
 Start in a standing position with a dumbbell in each hand, palms facing your body, and your arms hanging down slightly in front of your hips.
 As you exhale, use your side shoulders to lift the dumbbells up as close to your body as possible until you can nearly touch your chin with the weights.
 Your elbows should be out like wings at the top position.
 Pause for a count of two and lower down to the starting position.
 Repeat for 10-15 reps.

 Trainer Tip: Looking for a challenge?
 Do single-arm upright rows.